MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Utility/Get-Verb.md

 ### -Group

 Gets only the specified groups.
 Enter the name of a group.
-Wildcards are not allowed.
+Wildcards aren't allowed.

 This parameter was introduced in PowerShell 6.0.